hectorrios/pyflink_and_udfs_on_vvp/README.md

 ## What's included
-The post goes over creating a new custom Flink image to be used instead of the out-of-the-box image, in order to run PyFlink jobs and call python based UDF functions in either pythong or java Jobs.
+The post goes over creating a new custom Flink image to be used instead of the out-of-the-box image, in order to run PyFlink jobs and call python based UDF functions in either python or java Jobs.

 * __Custom image Dockerfile__: In the custom_image directory
 * __Java Table API Job and UDF__: The directory "java_python_udf " contains the source code for a